zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 where $Z = \sqrt{\mu / \epsilon} = \omega \mu / k$ is called the [wave impedance](https://en.wikipedia.org/wiki/Wave_impedance) \[[17](#references) (ch.
 5.6)\].

-Finally, according to Eqn.
-7.18, $\bm{E} \cdot \bm{n} = 0$.
-Thus, if we combine Eqn.
-7.38-7.41, we obtain the general expression of the time-averaged Poynting vector that accounts for absorption and magnetization:
+By combining Eqn.
+7.38-7.41, we obtain a general expression of the time-averaged Poynting vector that accounts for absorption and magnetization:

 $$ \tag{7.42}
 	\braket{\bm{S}}